IsaacDuff/fs-journal/quizzes/week01.md

 ```
 <!-- enter you answer in the space below -->
 ```
+yellow is my element, class or ID (depending on what im targeting or creating), the blue color word is my reference and the things after the colon are my values
 ```

 **7.** What property would you change if you wanted to make a font **Bold**?